lemnos/tt/man.md

 -words  *WORDFILE*

-: Specifies the file from which words are randomly generated (default: 1000en).
+: Specifies the file from which words are randomly drawn (default: 1000en).

 -quotes *QUOTEFILE*

-: Starts quote mode in which quotes are randomly generated from the given file.
+: Starts quote mode in which quotes are randomly drawn from the given file.
 The file should be JSON encoded and have the following form:

     [{"text": "foo", attribution: "bar"}]